 Sample delicious cheese from local artisan producers, indulge in some fiery chilli sauces, and even try some unique cheese and chilli combinations.
 Enjoy live music, cooking demonstrations, and children's entertainment too.

-So come along with your friends and family on 20th and 21st May and make some unforgettable memories while savouring the flavours of cheese and chilli!
+So come along with your friends and family in mid May and make some unforgettable memories while savouring the flavours of cheese and chilli!